dengking/discrete/docs/Algorithm/State-space-search/Backtracking/wikipedia-Backtracking/index.md

-Backtracking can be applied only for problems which admit the concept of a "partial candidate solution" and a relatively quick test of whether it can possibly be completed to a valid solution.
+Backtracking can be applied only for problems which admit the concept of a "partial candidate solution" and a relatively quick test of whether it can possibly be completed to a valid solution(剪枝).
 It is useless, for example, for locating a given value in an unordered table.
 When it is applicable, however, backtracking is often much faster than [brute force enumeration](https://en.wikipedia.org/wiki/Brute_force_search) of all complete candidates, since it can eliminate（消除） many candidates with a single test.

 > NOTE : 上面这段话说明了可以使用backtrack解决的问题
 >
 > [Backtracking](https://en.wikipedia.org/wiki/Backtracking) VS  [brute force enumeration](https://en.wikipedia.org/wiki/Brute_force_search)
+>
+> 剪枝

 Backtracking is an important tool for solving [constraint satisfaction problems](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem),[[3\]](https://en.wikipedia.org/wiki/Backtracking#cite_note-BiereHeule2009-3) such as [crosswords](https://en.wikipedia.org/wiki/Crosswords), [verbal arithmetic](https://en.wikipedia.org/wiki/Verbal_arithmetic), [Sudoku](https://en.wikipedia.org/wiki/Algorithmics_of_sudoku), and many other puzzles.
 It is often the most convenient (if not the most efficient[*citation needed*]) technique for [parsing](https://en.wikipedia.org/wiki/Parsing),[[4\]](https://en.wikipedia.org/wiki/Backtracking#cite_note-Watson2017-4) for the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) and other [combinatorial optimization](https://en.wikipedia.org/wiki/Combinatorial_optimization) problems.
 It is also the basis of the so-called [logic programming](https://en.wikipedia.org/wiki/Logic_programming) languages such as [Icon](https://en.wikipedia.org/wiki/Icon_programming_language), [Planner](https://en.wikipedia.org/wiki/Planner_programming_language) and [Prolog](https://en.wikipedia.org/wiki/Prolog).